maximbilan/iOS-Swift-In-App-Purchases-Sample/README.md

 For updating UI in your application in the example I use notifications, and for checking if already unlocked purchases or not, I use <i>NSUserDefaults</i>.

-Please see full sample in this repository, feel free to use and don’t forget to like the repository :) Thanks for attention.
+Please see the full sample in this repository, feel free to use and don’t forget to like the repository :) Thanks for attention.